 But like what you eat or drink, you should care just as much about what’s in your sunblock, especially if you wear it every day.
 A study in the American Journal of Public Health found that the skin absorbs at least 64% of chemicals in drinking water (i.e. through your shower head).
 And if sunscreen is literally killing the coral reefs, think about what it’s doing to your skin!

+The other thing that is worth noting is that these toxins are considered xenoestrogens, which are man-made toxins not found in nature that behave like estrogen in the body.
+They're best thought of as estrogen imposters because they can fit into human estrogen receptor sites, which can cause severe hormonal disturbances in men and women.
 Luckily, there are a lot of sunscreen options considered safe for you and the environment, many of which are actually more effective at protecting you against the sun.
 To help you navigate the information and some of the confusion generated by marketing jargon, we’ve broken it all down for you below including which ingredients to avoid and which ones are considered safe.

 The Environmental Working Group (EWG) created this table for nine FDA-approved sunscreen chemicals, which you’ll find below.
 These are ingredients you’ll commonly find in North American sunscreens.